Spyker Cars

-Spyker Cars (/ˈspaɪkər/, [ˈspɛikər]) is a Dutch sports car marque held by the holding company Spyker N.V. (formerly known as Spyker Cars N.V. and Swedish Automobile N.V.).
-The modern Spyker Cars held the legal rights to the brand name.
+Spyker Cars (/ˈspaɪkər/, [ˈspɛikər]) is a Dutch sports car brand held by the holding company Spyker N.V. (formerly known as Spyker Cars N.V. and Swedish Automobile N.V.).
+The modern Spyker Cars company held the legal rights to the brand name.
 The company's motto is "Nulla tenaci invia est via", Latin for "For the tenacious, no road is impassable".
 The marque's logo displays an aircraft propeller superimposed over a spoked wheel, a reference to the historic Spyker company that manufactured automobiles and aircraft.
 In 2010, the company acquired Swedish car manufacturer Saab Automobile from General Motors.